jspsych/jsPsych/docs/developers/plugin-development.md

 If you are developing a plugin with the aim of including it in the main jsPsych repository we encourage you to follow the [contribution guidelines](contributing.md#contributing-to-the-codebase).

 We also recommend that you make your plugin *as general as possible*.
 Consider using parameters to give the user of the plugin as many options for customization as possible.
 For example, if you have any text that displays in the plugin including things like button labels, implement the text as a parameter.
 This allows users running experiments in other languages to replace text values as needed.

-## Plugin templates

-Templates for plugins are available in the [jspsych-contrib](https://github.com/jspsych/jspsych-contrib) repository.
-There is a command-line tool for generating a new plugin from these templates in that repository.
-See the README file in the jspsych-contrib repository for more information.